glenliu/glenliu.github.io/finance/cfa/level3/SS13-14 EQP.md

   - An equity investor who builds an indexed portfolio will need to subscribe to certain data on the index and its constituents.
   - The investor also requires a robust trading and accounting system to manage the portfolio, broker relationships to trade efficiently and cheaply, and compliance systems to meet applicable laws and regulations.
   - Program trading is a strategy of buying or selling many stocks simultaneously

+Mutual funds VS ETF
+- Only ETF investors can take short positions.
+- only ETF investors can purchase shares on margin.
+- mutual funds and ETFs do not have the same degree of liquidity.
+Although ETFs allow for inter-day trading they could experience periods of market illiquidity.
+Mutual fund units are redeemed directly from the mutual fund.

 ## d compare the full replication, stratified sampling, and optimization approaches for the construction of passively managed equity portfolios;